 What about meals?

-- Either a hostess will prepare meals, or team members will share food preparation and cleanup
+- Either guesthouse staff will prepare meals, or team members will share food preparation and cleanup

 - Village food relies heavily on what can be locally grown, gathered, or caught in season – garden vegetables, forest berries, fish from the river, milk and eggs produced next door